lucamlouzada/GentzkowLabTemplateFork/task3.md

 - Understand the differences between the legacy and current templates
 - Work with Python-based research workflows
 - Navigate archived project structures
-- Appreciate the evolution of the lab's tools
-- Apply lessons from the legacy template to current projects

 ## Prerequisites